ruggeri/tech-notes/randos/electrical-outlets-and-plugs-by-country.md

     in a location similar to the American B type ground pin.
   - The prongs are again 4.8mm diameter and set at the same 19mm distance as Type E/F plugs.
   - You can use Type C Europlug.
-It will fit, but a little loosely, as usual.
+It will fit, but a little loosely, because the Type C prongs are smaller.
+Also, the E/F circular recess shape doesn't support the lozenge that well.
   - You can plug in Type E and F plugs, but any ground will not connect.
   - You cannot plug a Type K plug into an E/F outlet, because the ground prong is not accepted by those outlets.